AnthonyCxx/Notes-and-Writeups/Bash/io-operations.md

 ### Echo
 Prints text to stdout (the terminal) <br />

 A note: If you use single quotes, any variables will not be replaced.
-You must use no quotes or standard, double quotes.
+Use no quotes or standard, double quotes.

 | Option | Function |
 | ------ | -------- |